codoholik/cust_webcrawler/readme.md

 # Steps to run the application:

-- Clone the IDMS repo on desktop using below command in Terminal
+- Clone the repo on desktop using below command in Terminal

       git clone git@github.com:codoholik/cust_webcrawler.git